Free Banach $f$-algebras: Outline and main results

 Returning to free Banach \falg s, note that the above characterization for finite-dimensional Banach spaces provides only limited information about the free norm.
 One of the most striking features of the free Banach lattice is that its norm can be computed by considering only operators with range in $\el 1^{n}$.
 In \cref{thm:norm_fin_dim} we prove an analogous result: the norm in $\FBFA{\el 1^{n}}$ can be computed by restricting to operators into finite-dimensional and semiprime Banach \falg s.
 After some additional results, we extend this to show that the same holds for $\FBFA{L_1(\mu)}$ for any measure $\mu$ (\cref{cor:tau_is_norm_example}).

-The representation of the free normed \falg\ in $C(B_{E^{*}})$ plays a central role in understanding this space.
-It is then natural to ask: is the extension of this map to the completion (that is, to the free Banach \falg) also injective? \Cref{sec:representation} is devoted to this question.
+The representation of the free normed \falg\ $\FNFA E$ inside $C(B_{E^{*}})$ plays a central role in understanding this space.
+It is then natural to ask: is the extension of this map to its completion (that is, to the free Banach \falg) also injective? \Cref{sec:representation} is devoted to this question.
 When the answer is affirmative, we say that $\FBFA E$ is representable in $C(B_{E^{*}})$.
-This property is significant, since many results about the free Banach lattice rely only on the fact that it embeds into $C(B_{E^{*}})$, and one may expect similar phenomena for the free Banach \falg.
+This property is significant, since many results about free Banach lattices rely only on the fact that they map injectively into $C(B_{E^{*}})$, and one may expect similar phenomena for the free Banach \falg.
 However, the question has no immediate answer, as the representation of $\FNFA E$ in $C(B_{E^{*}})$ is not an isomorphic embedding.

 \Cref{thm:semiprime_iff_representable} clarifies this issue by showing that $\FBFA E$ is representable in $C(B_{E^{*}})$ if and only if it is semiprime.
 The next natural question is then whether $\FBFA E$ itself is semiprime.
 We know that $\FNFA E$ is, but the completion of a semiprime normed \falg\ need not be semiprime (\cref{ex:comp_falg}).
 In general, it remains open whether $\FBFA E$ is semiprime, though the results of \cref{sec:FBFA} show that it is semiprime whenever $E$ is finite-dimensional or $E=L_1(\mu)$ for an arbitrary measure $\mu$.